Maya Hahn

-Maya Ruby Hahn (born 7 February 2001) is a footballer who plays as a midfielder for 2.
+Maya Ruby Hahn (born 7 February 2001) is a New Zealand footballer who plays as a midfielder for 2.
 Frauen-Bundesliga club Viktoria Berlin and the New Zealand national team.

 Early life

 Hahn grew up speaking German.
 She was born and raised in Wellington, New Zealand.

 Education

 Hahn attended the University of Oregon in the United States.

 Club career

 Youth

 Hahn joined the Ole Academy at the age of eight.

 In 2014, Hahn trained with the youth academy of German side FC Bayern Munich.

 Born in New Zealand, she was a Germany youth international.

 Senior

 In 2022, Hahn signed for German top flight side Turbine Potsdam, where she suffered relegation to the German second tier.

 International career

 Hahn was awarded Best Player at the 2017 Oceania Under-16 Championship.

 She helped the New Zealand women's national under-17 football team achieve third place at the 2018 FIFA U-17 Women's World Cup.